-Website maintenance is not generally an area of expertise at most law firms.
+Website building is not generally an area of expertise at most law firms.
 However, outsourcing your web development work comes with high costs and the hassles of dealing with 3rd party IT companies and web design agencies.
 Even making minor changes to your site can end up taking a considerable amount of time and money.
 And that’s why the DIY model can be so appealing.
-This post lays out the best do-it-yourself websites for law firms to help you cut costs and save time while maintaining your image with a high quality website.
+This post lays out the best do-it-yourself website builders for law firms to help you cut costs and save time while maintaining your image as a high-quality website.

-The Benefits of Maintaining Your Own Law Firm Website
+The Benefits of Building Your Own Law Firm Website

-There are some huge benefits to maintaining your own law firm website.
-Even if you’re not tech savvy at all, it’s pretty easy to build and maintain a website using modern technologies available online.
+There are some huge benefits to taking care of your own law firm website.
+Even if you’re not tech-savvy at all, it’s pretty easy to create a DIY website using modern technologies available online.
 (Read our comprehensive guide to law firm websites to learn more).

-Here are two major reasons why you should consider building and maintaining your own law firm website, as opposed to outsourcing.
+Here are some major reasons why you should consider building and maintaining your own law firm website, as opposed to outsourcing.

 By far the biggest benefit of a DIY website is the cost savings.

-For a solo or small firm, these costs can really eat into your profits.
+For a solo or small firm, these operational and maintenance costs can really eat into your profits.
 That’s why DIY websites, which are far cheaper, can be a great alternative.

 Whatever the reason, it’s inevitable that you’re going to have to update your site from time to time.
 But it’s a pain to have to contact your web development agency every time and then wait for the changes to be implemented (which usually includes a few rounds of revisions).